braintree/android-card-form/README.md

 To check if `CardForm` is valid call `CardForm#isValid()`.
 To validate each required field and show the user which fields are incorrect, call `CardForm#validate()`.

-Additionally `CardForm` has 3 available listeners:
+Additionally `CardForm` has 4 available listeners:

 * `CardForm#setOnCardFormValidListener` called when the form changes state from valid to invalid or invalid to valid.
 * `CardForm#setOnCardFormSubmitListener` called when the form should be submitted.
 * `CardForm#setOnFormFieldFocusedListener` called when a field in the form is focused.
+* `CardForm#setOnCardTypeChangedListener` called when the `CardType` in the form changes.

 ## Styling